joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Performance

 `jsx-sfc` is a tool that supports compiler optimization, so it's performance is almost the same as that of normal React function components ⚡️.
+[Code comparison before and after compiling can refer to here.](https://github.com/joe-sky/jsx-sfc/tree/main/packages/babel-plugin-jsx-sfc#how-it-works)

 ## Examples